HIPAA Compliance Support

 - Assisting with the documentation HIPAA requires (e.g., access policies, breach response plans)

-- Training your team with cybersecurity awareness and HIPAA best practices
+- Training your team with cyber security awareness and HIPAA best practices

 - Ensuring continuous compliance with logging, patching, and incident response